zeisss/wobble/shared/docs/Renderer-Components.md

  * Replace text-snippets when they are written, e.g. smilies or common typos
  * Insert a custom graphical element with special action handlers into the post
+ * Add further action buttons in editing mode

+NOTE: All of this is intended to run on the client side.
+Each post has a revision no, which you have to send a long when saving a post.

 ## API